-Your Guide To Selecting The Best Backsplash Tile For Your Kitchen
+Your Buying Guide To Selecting The Best Tile For Your Kitchen Backsplash

-The backsplash is an important but easily overlooked part of a kitchen remodel and folks generally don’t know what the best material for a kitchen backsplash is.
+The backsplash is an important but easily overlooked part of a kitchen remodel, and folks generally don’t know the best material for a kitchen backsplash.
 Or where to start.
 After all, it’s supposed to compliment the countertop and coordinate with the floors, cabinets and is a focal point of the room.

-Having done thousands of these over the years, I’ve put together this guide as well as an online buying chart below to point you in the right direction.
+Having done thousands of these over the years, I’ve put together this buying guide to point you in the right direction.